skip to content

 Upgrading Nextcloud Instance

-After some time it can happen that there are new versions is released and you want to update your Nextcloud app.
-This is super easy with CapRover.
+After some time you’ll want to update your Nextcloud app.
+CapRover makes this straightforward.
 Just keep in mind that when you are upgrading Nextcloud you can only upgrade to one major version release higher than your current version.
 This means if e.g. you are on the version 26.0.0 and you want to upgrade to 28.0.0 that you first have to upgrade to 27.0.0 and then do the same thing again for 28.0.0.
 That’s because with Nextcloud you cannot “jump from 26 to 28 at once”, otherwse you will have migration issues.

 1. Backup files from Docker Image